Facing Internal Opposition

 There are times in our lives when we simply get to the point that we say, "I can't take it anymore!"
 This depression is just too dark.
 This marriage is just too hard.
 The job I lost, the family member I buried, the junk I'm going through.
 And deep, down inside your heart you say, "I quit.
 I'm done."
 And though you may go through the motions on the outside, you've just had it.
 Your mind says, "I've got to trust God," but your heart says, "I've heard it all before and it's not working for me."
 You begin to drift - from people and from God.
 This series, drawn from Nehemiah, will help you overcome adversity and keep you pressing ahead no matter what.More from this series

+So, now, turn to the front of those notes, if you will.
+And what I want to do with you is talk about how to face internal opposition.
 When external opposition fails to thwart God’s work, you can almost guarantee that you’ll have the next attack, and it will be from within.
-And if you, like me, got shocked when, “Lord, I’m doing exactly what you said,” and it gets harder, instead of easier, and you go, “What’s the deal?”
+And if you, like me, got shocked when, “Lord, I’m doing exactly what You said,” and it gets harder, instead of easier, and you go, “What’s the deal?”
 Once you realize that’s normal and to be expected, that’s helpful.

 But then, when I take the next step, and the people that I think should be for me, and supporting me, and family, friends, people in my small group, maybe a pastor – and they’re the people that are the problem – I don’t know about you, but I just go nuts.